 - Vocational and Clinical affiliates communicate guidelines with the school to ensure that students enter a safe and healthy learning environment.
 These guidelines are shared with students, faculty, and staff.

-- Signage on social distancing and masks is posted outside the campus building to reinforce the PA-DOH and CDC guidelines.
+- Signage on social distancing is posted outside the campus building to reinforce the PA- DOH and CDC guidelines.